-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

 - 1 tablespoon chili powder (American-style, not cayenne pepper)

-- 1 cup low sodium chicken broth
+- 1 cup low-sodium chicken broth

 - 1/2 teaspoon cumin

-- 1/2 teaspoon garlic salt
+- 1/2 teaspoon garlic powder

 - 1/2 teaspoon onion powder

-- 2 cups shredded rotisserie chicken , skin discarded
+- 2 cups shredded rotisserie chicken

 - 1/2 cup black beans

-- 2 cups shredded cheddar cheese
+- 2 cups shredded cheddar cheese , divided

-- sour cream , optional
+- sour cream , for serving, optional

-- cilantro , optional
+- cilantro , for serving, optional

-- Make the enchilada sauce:Place the diced tomatoes in a blender and process until smooth; set aside.In a large skillet, heat the oil over medium, then whisk in the flour and chili powder until it becomes smooth.
-Pour in the blended tomatoes and chicken broth along with the spices.
+- Make the enchilada sauce:Place the diced tomatoes in a blender and process until smooth; set aside.In a large skillet, heat the vegetable oil over medium, then whisk in the flour and chili powder until it cooks off without any white patches.
+Pour in the blended tomatoes and chicken broth along with all the spices.
 Whisk to combine.
 Let simmer until slightly thickened.

 - Pour 1/4 cup of the sauce in the bottom of the casserole dish.

 - Make the filling and assemble: In a medium bowl, combine the chicken, corn, and black beans.
 Season with a pinch of salt and pepper, to taste.Place a heaping 1/4 cup of the filling on each tortilla along with 2 tablespoons of cheese.
 Roll each tortilla up and place seam-side down in the casserole dish.
 Cover with the remaining sauce and 1 cup of cheese.

 - Bake for 20-25 minutes until the cheese is melted and bubbly all over.